ShivangiPal1/fullstack_assignments/README.md

+assignment1- application of table in html

-a simple utube webpage clone using html and css
+assignment2- a simple youtube webpage clone using html and css